Passing the Guardians at the Gate—Becoming Indigenous Again!

 a gatekeeper resigning it seems

-to the navigating of new boundaries
+to the necessary navigation of new boundaries

-and a dance of identities
+and an integrative dance of identity

 yet new to each of us.